 The implementation cost is a major consideration when thinking about getting any new software.
-Find out why everyone loves to use Anchor Group for their NetSuite SuiteCommerce implementation.
-We are a family owned business and pride ourselves with having the heart of a teacher.
+Find out why people love to use Anchor Group for their NetSuite SuiteCommerce implementation.
+We are a family-owned business and we pride ourselves on having the heart of a teacher.

 Magento vs SuiteCommerce

 Since SuiteCommerce was built on an ERP system, accounting practices and data processing were always part of the solution.
-Magento will require more third-party extensions and development support to match SuiteCommerce with regards to accounting.
+On the other hand, Magento requires more third-party extensions and development support to match SuiteCommerce with regards to accounting.
 When comparing scalability, both solutions provide a similar benefit and are able to grow well with your business.
-It's good to know that they both have solutions capable of scalability.
 Since the latest updates to SuiteCommerce configuration, extension manager, and website setup, the implementation time of SuiteCommerce has been drastically reduced and can be accomplished within a few weeks for a basic implementation.
-Magento does have competive subscription pricing, but the IT development costs may exceed that of SuiteCommerce.
+Magento does have competitive subscription pricing, but the IT development costs may exceed that of SuiteCommerce.

-Overall, if you are using NetSuite as an ERP platform, then SuiteCommerce is a no brainer...
+Overall, if you are using NetSuite as an ERP platform, SuiteCommerce is a no brainer.